How Off-Campus Study Works

 - You will have to reapply to Wooster for the following semester, with no guarantee that you will be readmitted.
 This includes paying the $400 application fee.

 - You will lose your current Wooster financial aid package, and will have to reapply with no guarantee that your aid will stay the same

 - You may not be able to transfer your credit earned abroad back to Wooster

 - You will not receive help registering for classes for the following semester

 - You cannot enroll in courses at the same time as the rest of your class for the following semester

 - You will not have a spot in the housing lottery for the following semester

-- You cannot receive help/advice from OCS staff while abroad
+- You cannot receive help/advice from GEO staff while abroad

 Maintaining your enrollment as a College of Wooster student during your time aborad ensures these benefits:

 - You will not have to reapply to be a College of Wooster student, your enrollment will be current even while taking courses at another institution